Software Technical Project Manager

-- Serve as the flight software project manager for missions ranging from low Earth orbit to deep space missions
+- Serve as the project manager for our core product, MAX Flight Software, used on a variety of missions ranging from low Earth orbit to deep space missions

 - Work in collaboration with our programs to ensure feature development is not being duplicated across programs

-- Develop and maintain professional working relationships with all program stakeholders across the company
+- Develop and maintain professional working relationships with all product stakeholders across the company

 - Travel domestically and internationally as the project requires